google/applied-machine-learning-intensive/v2/03_regression/00_introduction_to_regression/slides.md

  ![](res/regression10.png)

 <!--
  Another important hyperparameter is batch size.
-While you could perform gradient descent based on your full dataset every step, it 1) may require too much memory, and 2) takes longer to converge.
+While you could perform gradient descent based on your full dataset every step, it may require too much memory, and take longer to converge.
 To combat both, we split the data into smaller batches.
 On each step, we’ll use a new batch to update parameters.
 You can control how large these batches are.

 Image Details:
 * [regression10.png](http://www.google.com): Copyright Google